Thtcare/biga_workshop/Linux Tutorial.md

 > [!NOTE]
 > /mnt	It contains temporary mount directories for mounting the file system.

-  - Go to the Home Directory:
+  - Go to the Home Directory
    ```bash
    # “~” your home directory
    cd ~